dogteeth/StudyNotes/Draw.md

 > Any drawing done in draw(_:) goes into the view’s graphics context.
 Be aware that if you draw outside of draw(_:), you’ll have to create your own graphics context.

+> Never call draw(_:) directly.
+If your view is not being updated, then call setNeedsDisplay(). setNeedsDisplay() does not itself call draw(_:), but it flags the view as “dirty,” triggering a redraw using draw(_:) on the next screen update cycle.
+Even if you call setNeedsDisplay() five times in the same method, you’ll call draw(_:) only once.